Table of Contents

 Inexpensive Updates that Add Value to the Home

 - Updating, refinishing, and deep-cleaning your flooring will add value to your home.
 Dated carpet must go.
-Hardwoods should be in great condition, and your color choices should fit in with a modern overall decor.
+Hardwoods should be in good condition, and your color choices should fit in with a modern overall decor.

-What Kind of Home Improvements Are Tax Deductible?
+Are Some Home Improvements Tax Deductible?

 Exceptions to the Tax Deduction Rules: